Skip to content

 Dupuis P, et al. A contemporary look at allergic conjunctivitis.
 Allergy Asthma Clin Immunol.
 2020.
 Figure 3.
 PMCID: PMC6975089.
 License: CC BY.

-SiteItemSeverity Criteria
+SiteItemSeverity Indicator

-Palpebral conjunctivaHyperemiaMild: a few vessels; Moderate: many vessels; Severe: vessels indistinguishable
+Palpebral conjunctivaHyperemiaMild: a few vessels; moderate: many vessels; severe: vessels indistinguishable

-Palpebral conjunctivaPapillaeMild 0.1–0.2 mm, moderate 0.3–0.5 mm, severe ≥0.6 mm
+Palpebral conjunctivaPapillaeMild: 0.1–0.2 mm; moderate: 0.3–0.5 mm; severe: ≥0.6 mm

-Bulbar conjunctivaEdemaPartial = mild, diffuse = moderate, vesicular = severe
+Bulbar conjunctivaEdemaPartial = mild; diffuse = moderate; vesicular = severe

-LimbusTrantas dots1–4 = mild, 5–8 = moderate, ≥9 = severe
+LimbusTrantas dots1–4 = mild; 5–8 = moderate; ≥9 = severe

 No proliferative changes: No giant papillae or limbal proliferation.

-No corneal complications: Typically no corneal involvement.
+No corneal complications: Basically no corneal lesions.

-Cobblestone giant papillae: Hard, cobblestone-like papillae lined up on the upper tarsal conjunctiva1).
+Cobblestone giant papillae: Hard cobblestone-like papillae lined up on the upper tarsal conjunctiva 1).

-Mucoid discharge: Copious stringy, mucoid discharge.
+Mucoid discharge: Accompanied by a large amount of stringy, mucoid discharge.

-Atopic Keratoconjunctivitis
+Atopic keratoconjunctivitis

 Eczematous blepharitis: Continuous with facial atopic dermatitis.
 Accompanied by eyelid thickening, trichiasis, and madarosis.